-“My goal is to improve patient quality of life and restore functionality, through a multimodal approach to pain management.
-I am also committed to enhancing outcomes and patient safety as it applies to the field of pain medicine.”
+“My goal is to improve patient quality of life and restore functionality, through an interdisciplinary approach to patient care.
+I am also committed to enhancing outcomes and patient safety as it applies to the field of perioperative and pain medicine.”

 - Pain Management